Granulation I & II

 What is Granulation?
 Is it a technique or a decoration?
 In modern terms it is a technique to place small beads of metal onto a surface in a decorative pattern.

 There have always been two methods of granulation employed since ancient times.
-The first technique is hard soldering as we currently practice it today using a lower melting temperature alloy.
-The other method is by eutectic soldering using localized diffusion to attach the granules.
+One method is by eutectic soldering using localized diffusion to attach the granules. the second technique is hard soldering as we currently practice it today using a lower melting temperature alloy between the granule and the sheet.

-We will practice granulation in silver and use the technique to add texture and interest to our designs!
+We will practice granulation in silver, using eutectic soldering to add texture and interest to our designs!

 Born in Minneapolis, Minn., Kathryn Kinev moved to Atlanta with her family at an early age.
 She attended Georgia State University and earned a bachelor of arts degree in fine arts, specializing in jewelry design and silversmithing.
 At GSU she discovered metalworking.
 “Once my hands touched metal, I never wanted to do anything else but design jewelry,” said Kinev, who studied under Professor Richard Mafong.